hbaehr/PoissonPLUTOAMR/README.md

 ---add AMRPoissonPluto.H and AMRPoissonPluto.o to the list of headers and object files

----add variables to transfer potential down to the patch level: AMRLevelPluto -> LevelPluto -> PatchEuler
+-add variables to transfer potential down to the patch level: AMRLevelPluto -> LevelPluto -> PatchEuler

 ### Additional changes necessary to the base PLUTO code:

 In Src/struct.h: the data structure needs to make room for Phi

+In Src/pluto.h: define the SELFGRAV variable for simple on/off switch

+In Src/initialize.c: Allocate array for Phi in the main data structure

 In Src/Chombo/PatchEuler.cpp: need to allocate the memory for the space in the data structure for Phi